 Instead, the Representation’s role is to support the development of national asylum systems that will provide, through independent lawyers and NGOs, quality legal advice to asylum-seekers.

-UNHCR is not part of the national asylum procedure in any of the countries covered by the UNHCR Representation for Northern Europe.
+UNHCR is not part of the national asylum procedure in any of the countries covered by the UNHCR Representation for the Nordic and Baltic Countries.
 The Representation cannot therefore overturn negative decisions or stop deportations.

 Your legal representative should help you with your asylum application.
-If your lawyer needs assistance with legal interpretation or country of origin information, he or she can contact the UNHCR Representation for Northern Europe, if you agree.
+If your lawyer needs assistance with legal interpretation or country of origin information, he or she can contact the UNHCR Representation for the Nordic and Baltic Countries, if you agree.

 If you do not have a lawyer representing you, one of the following NGOs, may be able to assist you: